jwanner83/liferay-npm-bundler-improved/README.md

 - package deduplication - _not planned \*\*\*_
 - system configuration - [gathering interest](https://github.com/jwanner83/liferay-npm-bundler-improved/issues/55) \
   ↳ portlet instance configuration works since 1.4.0 [#8](https://github.com/jwanner83/liferay-npm-bundler-improved/issues/8)

-## usage

-To use the bundler, you have to install it from the `npmjs.org` registry `pnpm i --D liferay-npm-bundler-improved` and edit your existing build command to use `liferay-npm-bundler-improved` instead of `liferay-npm-bundler`. most of the features will work out of the box.

-### copy sources

-if you have `lnbs-copy-sources` inside of your build command, remove it and add `--copy-sources` to the `liferay-npm-bundler-improved` command.

-### copy assets

-if you have assets inside the `assets` folder which should be available through the web context url, remove the `lnbs-copy-assets` command from your existing build command and add `--copy-assets` to the `liferay-npm-bundler-improved` call

-### configuration
-portlet instance configuration will work the same way as in the official bundler. see the `examples/plain/features/configuration.json` file for all available options. it is also possible to add translated labels, descriptions and default values with language keys. the keys have to be defined inside the portlets own localization files.

-### examples

-see the examples folder for an example on how to use the `liferay-npm-bundler-improved` in a `react`, `vue` and plain `js` portlet.

 \
 _\* the official bundler is